 Turn up the heat to medium, then add onion, garlic, and jalapeno to the pan.

 Cook the onion mixture for 3-5 minutes or until onions are soft.
 Add chili powder, paprika, cumin, salt, cinnamon, cloves, and bay leaves.
-Cook and stir for 3 minutes more.
+Turn down the heat to low and cook and stir for 3 minutes more.

 Add tomato paste and cook for a minute.
-Add canned tomatoes, water, cooked beef alone with all accumulated juices from the bowl to the pan.
+Add canned tomatoes, beef base, water, cooked beef along with all accumulated juices from the bowl to the pan.
 Stir well.

 Cover and cook for 45 minutes, checking and stirring in between.
 Taste for seasoning.